TommySpecs/LychParlour-photography/README.md

 ---

-## Features
+## ***Features***

-### General Features
+### *General Features*

 The website is comprised of three pages which are accessible from the navigation menu (Home, Gallery & Contact).
-All Pages on the website have:

-A responsive navigation bar at the top of all pages, -further details needed-
+All Pages on the website have responsive navigation bar at the top which allows ease of movement through the site, with clear headingings so the visitor knows which page the navigation bar will take them too and also show what page they are currently on.

 ![Screenshot of webpage from header to bottom of hero image](../LychParlour-photography/assets/images-for-README/webpage-screenshots/landing%20page%20header%20and%20hero%20image.png)